ionos-cloud/minio-java/README.md

 | Access Key | Access key (aka user ID) of an account in the S3 service.  |
 | Secret Key | Secret key (aka password) of an account in the S3 service. |

-This example uses MinIO server playground [https://play.min.io](https://play.min.io).
-Feel free to use this service for test and development.

 ### FileUploader.java
 ```java